-Every freshman is required to enroll in an English course OR have achieved Freshman English credit though Advanced Placement (AP), International Baccalaureate (IB), or transfer work.
+Every first-year student is required to enroll in an English course OR have achieved First-Year English credit though Advanced Placement (AP), International Baccalaureate (IB), or transfer work.

 A. If you have earned AP/IB credit for English Composition, then this requirement is complete and you do not need to select a course in this area.
 B. If you earned an SAT Verbal score greater than 700 or an ACT score greater than 32, then English 105 is waived.
 You may proceed to enroll in English 106.